 The Writers’ Program offers several advanced-level courses each quarter in screenwriting and creative writing, both onsite and online.
 These courses are primarily workshop-based and designed for students who are well into their projects.
 Admission into advanced-level courses is by submission only.

 The selection process for advanced courses is competitive.
-All applicants are typically notified of their status within 10 working days after the deadline and accepted students are expected to enroll immediately upon acceptance.
+All applicants will be notified regarding their enrollment at least two weeks prior to the first day of class.
 We are unable to provide any comments or critiques on student submissions.

-The submission deadline for some of our Winter Quarter classes has been extended.
+The deadline to submit for summer advanced classes has been extended.

 Instructions for Submitting to Advanced-Level Courses:

 Click on the name of your desired course below, fill out the corresponding application form, and follow the simple instructions.

 (266722) The Art of the Short Story: Advanced Workshop with Ben Loory (CLOSED)